zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 ### Task 4: Install Azure Cosmos DB extension for VS Code

-In this task, you will install the Azure Cosmos DB extension for VS Code to take advantage of the integration with Azure Cosmos DB.
+In this task, you install the Azure Cosmos DB extension for VS Code to take advantage of the integration with Azure Cosmos DB.
 This extension allows you to view and interact with your Cosmos DB databases, collections, and documents directly from VS Code.

 1. Select the **Extensions** icon, enter "azure cosmos db" into the search box, select the **Azure Cosmos DB** extension, and then select **Install** in the Extension: Azure Cosmos DB window.